Permethrin

 As intoxication progresses, the following more severe symptoms may occur:

-• Muscle tremors, which can develop into generalized muscle cramps
+• Muscle tremors (tremor) that can develop into generalized muscle spasms

 • Hyperesthesia (increased sensitivity to tactile stimuli)